 Faculty & Staff

-Amanda Harberg is a composer and pianist whose work is described by The New York Times as “a sultry excursion into lyricism.”
-Harberg weaves her deep admiration for the classical tradition together with contemporary influences to create a distinctively personal style.
-The Flutist Quarterly has called her music “heartfelt, expressive, powerful and beautiful”, and composer John Corigliano says that her music “invigorates the brain and touches the soul,” says composer John Corigliano.
+Amanda Harberg is a composer whose work has been described by The New York Times as “a sultry excursion into lyricism.”
+Her writing weaves classical Western tradition with contemporary influences to create a distinctively personal style which “conveys a thoroughly original sense of happiness in music” (Cleveland Classical).
+“She invigorates the brain and touches the soul,” says composer John Corigliano.
 “I love her work.”

 Harberg’s work has been conducted by Yannick Nézet-Séguin, JoAnn Falletta, David Alan Miller and David Lockington, among others.
-She has been commissioned by the Philadelphia Orchestra Association, the Grand Rapids Symphony, the Round Top Festival Orchestra, the Albany Symphony, the Juilliard School, the New Jersey Youth Symphony, the Dorian Wind Quintet, the Bay Atlantic Symphony, the Harmonium Choral Society, and the Network for New Music, as well as many consortium commissions for recital works.
+She has been commissioned by the Philadelphia Orchestra Association, the New World Symphony, the Grand Rapids Symphony, the Juilliard School, the Albany Symphony’s Dogs of Desire, the New Jersey Youth Symphony, the Dorian Wind Quintet, the Bay Atlantic Symphony, the Harmonium Choral Society, and the Network for New Music, and received many consortium commissions for new recital works.

-Also active as a concert pianist, Dr. Harberg has recently performed with concertmasters and principles of major orchestras including Martin Chalifour YaoGuang Zhai, Robert Langevin, Dennis Kim, Erica Peel, and with her composer/performer colleague Valerie Coleman.
+As a pianist, Harberg has performed with Erica Peel, Martin Chalifour, YaoGuang Zhai, Robert Langevin, Dennis Kim, and Valerie Coleman.

-Dr. Harberg is on the faculty at Rutgers University and at Interlochen Arts Camp, and her music can be heard at amandaharberg.com.
+Dr. Harberg is on the faculty at Rutgers University and the Interlochen Arts Camp, and her music can be heard at amandaharberg.com.